 (b) Major Grade Point Average: The Major GPA reflects a student's academic average in his/her chosen major.
-(See Section D for minimum GPA requirements in the major).
+(See Section D for minimum GPA requirements in the major.)

 (c) Cumulative Grade Point Average: The Cumulative GPA is calculated on all courses relevant to the student's program of study.
-See Section D for minimum cumulative GPA requirements.
+(See Section D for minimum cumulative GPA requirements.)

 8. Passed Courses: A passed course is one in which the student has achieved a grade of D or better.
+A student who has received a passing grade for a course may not repeat that course or take an equivalent or excluded course for degree credit.